aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Before we install PHP we need to install the Homebrew package manager, here after referenced simply as brew.

-The installations for installing brew are at https://brew.sh/.
-You simply run the following bash statement:
+The installations for installing brew are located at [https://brew.sh/](https://brew.sh/).

+Gathered from the docs, you can run the following bash statement to install brew:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-The bash script downloads and runs a Ruby language script using the default Ruby installation on your Mac.
+This bash script downloads and runs a Ruby language script using the default Ruby installation on your Mac.

 ## Updating Homebrew

-If you already had brew installed, make sure to update it before installing PHP by running `brew update`
+If you already have brew installed, make sure to update it before installing PHP by running:

+`brew update`

 > Note: Be careful to not run __brew upgrade__ instead, which updates all the packages that brew has installed on your system.